 It feels daunting.
 Parents and kids are busier than ever.
 And even though the recommended reading time is only 15-20 minutes a day, it may still feel like an unachievable goal.

 - Make it age appropriate.
-Babies can benefit from reading just as much as preschoolers.
-Here are tips on how to do it for babies, toddlers, preschoolers and kindergartners.
+Babies can benefit from reading just as much as older children.
+Here are tips on how to do read with babies, toddlers, preschoolers and kindergartners.

 - Use the book as a tool for conversation.
 Sure, there’s benefit in just looking at a book and reading it.
 But there is exponential benefit when using a technique called dialogic reading.
 Ask questions about the book, in addition to reading it.
 We teach the “CAR” method:

 - Comment on the picture.
 “Look, there’s a dog in the picture.”
 Then wait for the child to talk about it.

 - Ask questions about the picture.
 “What color is the dog?”
 Then wait for a response.